Skip to main content

 The Role of HIPAA in Data Privacy

 The Health Insurance Portability and Accountability Act establishes a national standard for the protection of sensitive patient health information.
-When a is structured as part of an employer’s group health plan, the information collected is classified as Protected Health Information (PHI).
+When a wellness program is structured as part of an employer’s group health plan, the information collected is classified as Protected Health Information (PHI).
 This classification is significant.

 It means the data is covered by HIPAA’s stringent Privacy and Security Rules.
 These rules mandate that your individually identifiable health information must be handled with the utmost care, secured through technical and physical safeguards, and shared only with authorized individuals for specific, legally permitted purposes.